19AbhishekSingh/neog-mark-01/README.md

-# neog-mark-01
-Mark-01 for levelzero
-"DO YOU KNOW ME?"
-QUIZ
+# Quiz on "How Well Do you Know Me"

-This is a CLI app on "Do you Know Me?" quiz where you can answer some of the questions related to me.
+1.This is a simple quiz about me  where you can answer some questions related to me

-Just click the link given in the description of repository and then click on run and enjoy the game!!
+2.You will be awarded with 1 point if you answer the questions correctly.

+3.To play the game go to the URL section and you will be redirected to repl and then you can start playing by clicking on Run.